pilotcorgi/CSim/README.md

 # CSim
 **CSim** is a MOS switch-level simulator.
 It simulates cells **without** circuit parameters, such as the sizing of transistors.
 To tackle the challenges caused by the lack of circuit parameters, a new transistor-level levelization algorithm is developed.
 SPICE simulator is used as reference simulator, CSim is accurate in a sense that the simulation results for a cell are consistent with SPICE simulation results for any transistor sizing configurations.
 The program was tested on all possible cells up to 4 transistors and was able to report accurate results for all levelizable cells.
+For more information, please refer to the [CSim tech report](http://ceng.usc.edu/techreports/2016/Gupta%20CENG-2016-03.pdf).

 ## Installation
 Note: CSim requires C++11 support.